Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 The scope of variables

-Global scope refers to all variables, functions and objects that are defined outside any function.
-Variables declared in the global scope can be accessed anywhere in the code.
+Global scope refers to all variables, functions, and objects that are defined outside of any function.
+Variables declared in global scope are accessible anywhere in the code.

 Local scope

-Local scope refers to variables, functions and objects that are defined inside a function.
-Variables declared inside a function can only be accessed within that function.
+Local scope refers to variables, functions, and objects that are defined inside a function.
+Variables declared inside a function are only accessible within that function.

 Scope of functions

-When a function is defined inside another function, the scope of the internal function is limited to the external function.
-Variables declared inside the external function are accessible to both the external and internal functions, but variables declared inside the internal function are accessible only to the internal function.
+When a function is defined inside another function, the scope of the inner function is limited to the outer function.
+Variables declared inside the outer function are accessible to both the outer and inner functions, but variables declared inside the inner function are accessible only to the inner function.

 DOM manipulation

 The DOM (Document Object Model) is a tree-like representation of all the elements in an HTML document.
-To select a specific DOM element, we use methods such as getElementById
+To select a specific element from the DOM, we use methods such as getElementById

 , getElementsByClassName